Harry Potter and the Philosopher's/Sorcerer's Stone

 The thestrals, and Harry being able to see them.

 Hermione makes a list containing the names of all the people agreeing to be in the DA.
 It's mentioned it that signing it feels unusually binding.
 Hermione cursed the list so that anyone who revealed the DA to the Ministry would break out in a rash.
+Not just any rash, either.
+It (permanently, per Word of God) writes 'Sneak' across their forehead.

 In Chamber of Secrets, a passing mention was made to Peeves breaking a cabinet, preventing Harry from getting into trouble.
 It's mentioned here again, when the Weasley twins push one of Umbridge's hench-students in, and he gets trapped there for months because it's magical.
 In the next book, it's revealed to be linked with another cabinet outside the school, and Draco fixes it to let the Death Eaters in.